feliperech/feliperech/README.md

 # < Hello, world! />

-## Wellcome to my GitHub profile!
+## Welcome to my GitHub profile!
 It's a pleasure to have you here!

 <h3 align="center"> About me: </h3>

-👨‍🎓 • Graduate in Electrical Engineer from State University of Maringá, 2022
+👨‍🎓 • Graduated in Electrical Engineer from State University of Maringá, 2022

-🎓 • Postgraduate in Java Development (in progress since 2023, March)
+🎓 • Postgraduate student in Java Development (in progress since March, 2023)

 👨‍💻 • Web developer front-end